functionless/functionless/docs/tutorial/0-Introduction.md

 });
 ```

-Let's break this down into its key components, starting with teh `AppsyncResolver` signature:
+Let's break this down into its key components, starting with the `AppsyncResolver` signature:

 ```ts
 export const createPost = new AppsyncResolver<{ content: string }, Post>(